 4 Main Objectives of Human Resource Management

 Human capital.
-It’s a term which speaks volumes about modern business.
-In just two words it embodies an entire economic worldview which looks upon employees as a resource to be utilized, whilst corporations vie to command their unfair share of their respective markets.
+It’s a term that speaks volumes about modern business.
+In just two words it embodies an entire economic worldview that looks upon employees as a resource to be utilized, whilst corporations vie to command their unfair share of their respective markets.

 But, people generally aren’t as simple to employ as a spanner or a wrench.
 They come with a whole host of complex individual and group requirements which, over the years, have been managed by increasingly specialized departments.
 Initially, managers who were tasked with staff issues were labeled the personnel department and were primarily geared towards hiring and firing issues.